midstar/pycstruct/doc/source/limitations.rst

 --------------------

-How bitfields are stored in memory is not defined by the C standard. pycstruct c parser triels to keep consecutive defined bitfields together, however gcc (for example) will split bitfields when alignment is needed.
+How bitfields are stored in memory is not defined by the C standard. pycstruct c parser tries to keep consecutive defined bitfields together, however gcc (for example) will split bitfields when alignment is needed.

 Following example will be a problem: